Toggle: English / Spanish

-Getting enough folic acid can reduce the chance of neural tube defects by 50 percent.
+Getting enough folic acid can cut the chance of neural tube defects in half.

 For specific recommendations, see folic acid (folate).

 Kinsman SL, Johnston MV.
 Congenital anomalies of the central nervous system.
 In: Kliegman, RM, Behrman RE, St. Geme JW III, Schor NF, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 585.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 585.